onyx-platform/learn-onyx/README.md

 ### How to work on a challenge

 0. Read the How to Start documentation, listed below, to run the environment sanity check.
+1. Open the cheat sheet at `src/workshop/cheat_sheet.clj` for your own reference.
-1. Open the test file in `test/` for the challenge.
+2. Open the test file in `test/` for the challenge.
 Read the comments.
-2. Examine the input and expected output.
+3. Examine the input and expected output.
-3. Run the test, watch it fail.
+4. Run the test, watch it fail.
 If you aren't using something like Cider or nrepl, you can run `lein repl`, and invoke the appropriate test var.
 Run `(reset)` to hot reload your code.
-4. Open the corresponding challenge source file in `src/` for the test.
+5. Open the corresponding challenge source file in `src/` for the test.
-5. Locate the `<<< BEGIN FILL ME IN >>>` and `<<< END FILL ME IN >>>`.
+6. Locate the `<<< BEGIN FILL ME IN >>>` and `<<< END FILL ME IN >>>`.
-6. Fix the source file with the appropriate changes.
+7. Fix the source file with the appropriate changes.
-7. Run the test file and pass the test.
+8. Run the test file and pass the test.
 Refer to Onyx's documentation (links below) and the `answers` branch as needed.
 I recommend running the tests in a repl to avoid restarting the JVM between test runs.
 Starting and stopping the Onyx environment only takes about two seconds, so you can iterate much faster.
 You may wish to call `(reset) (clojure.test/run-tests 'workshop.jobs.test-0-0)` via the repl to reset your environment before running each test.

 Remember that challenge 0 on every level is already working!